frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/prescription_dosage_and_duration.md

 > Home > Heathcare > Consultation Setup > Prescription Dosage

-You can name the Prescription Dosage in anyway you want (for example, BID or I-0-I), and then set the strength of the drug and the times at which it should be consumed.
+You can name the Prescription Dosage in any way you want (for example, BID or I-0-I), and then set the strength of the drug and the times at which it should be consumed.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/prescription_dosage_1.png">

 ## Prescription Duration

-You can configure the duration for which the Patient has to consume the dosages prescribed for medication in the Prescription Duration master.
+You can configure the duration for which the Patient has to consume the dosages prescribed for the medication in the Prescription Duration master.

 This master is pre-configured in ERPNext.